dcarr178/ward-clerk-tools/README.md

 vi .env # enter your church login credentials
 ```

+Cypress may have additional installation requirements depending on your operating system.
+Check https://docs.cypress.io/guides/getting-started/installing-cypress for more information.

 ## Use cases

 1. The bishopric needs a quick list of who hasn't been set apart yet in their new callings, so they can schedule appointments.